The steep-sided hills and secluded valleys around the Darent valley.

 At the top of the field go up a few steps, over a stile and through a belt of trees into a field.
-Turn right and go along a track on the edge of the field, with another footpath (the route of Walk 1–43 again) joining from a field on the right after 250m.
+Turn right and go along a track on the edge of the field, with another footpath (the Walk 1–43 route again) joining from a field on the right after 250m.
 Follow the farm track across a dip and back up into Dunstall Farm.

 Follow the footpath across a field and steeply down through a wood to reach the A225.
 Cross over and go down Station Road for 350m, joining the Darent Valley Path (DVP) which comes in from a footpath on the left.
 Cut through the churchyard to come out at the top of Church Street.

 Go more or less straight on through the muddy farmyard towards a barn on the far side.
 Continue in the same direction to the right of the barn, then across a field.
 On the far side go down into a wood, soon crossing a path to descend a long flight of earth steps.
 After a long level stretch through the wood the path merges with a bridleway coming in from the left, which brings you out to the A225.

 Cross this main road carefully (slightly to the right) and go down Station Road, passing under the railway bridge.
 Shortly after the entrance to Darenth Valley Golf Club you go past a “Footpath to Otford” signpost on the left, joining the Darent Valley Path3 (DVP), coming into Station Road from a footpath on the left.